 - insects - for example, a wasp nest in your neighbour's garden.

 An environmental health officer will usually contact your neighbour and try to reach a solution.
-If they agree there’s a statutory nuisance, for example its damaging to your health or disruptive to you, they can serve a notice on your neighbour.
+If they agree there's a statutory nuisance, for example if it's damaging to your health or disruptive to you, they can serve a notice on your neighbour.
 This means your neighbour must stop or prevent the problem.

 If there's a common repairs problem